Part VII – China’s Last Dynasty: Qing Dynasty 1644 – 1911

 Initially, the Qing court felt obliged to crush the Boxer Rebellion.
 But by the summer of 1900, the court tried to use the Boxers, whose numbers had swollen to close to a half million, to drive foreigners out of China.
-An eight-nation invasion force made up of Britain, France, Germany, Italy, Russia, Austria-Hungary, the US, and Japan, rapidly captured Beijing.
+An eight-nation invasion force made up of Britain, France, Germany, Italy, Russia, Austria-Hungary, the US, and Japan responded by rapidly capturing Beijing.
 In 1901 China sued for peace, agreeing to pay 400 million ounces of silver in damages to the Western invasion force.
-By the time the rebellion was finally put down in September of that year, more than 70,000 Chinese people, including Chinese Catholics, Protestant missionaries, Chinese Protestants, Eastern Orthodox Christians, and other ordinary Chinese were dead.
+By the time the rebellion was finally put down in September 1901, more than 70,000 Chinese people, including Chinese Catholics, Protestant missionaries, Chinese Protestants, Eastern Orthodox Christians and other ordinary Chinese were dead.

 Ensnared in an international economic order stacked against latecomers, an order whose rules China had no ability to shape, many Chinese increasingly felt that the Qing Dynasty specifically, and dynastic rule generally, lacked the agility and versatility to successfully negotiate the changing world in which it found itself.
 In the Qing’s defense, the centralized bureaucratic monarchy, the patriarchal family, and the scholar-official elite, all of whom focused on creating stability through the replication of the agrarian past, were so deeply entrenched in Chinese culture that it took a century of bad news to weaken people’s belief that they represented the best organizational structure for Chinese society.

 For the first time, many Chinese began to study abroad, primarily in Japan, but also in Western Europe and the United States.
 Many of these returned to campaign for the deposition of Qing rule.
 One of these was Sun Yat-sen (generally known in China as Sun Zhongshan, his name in Mandarin Chinese).
-A Christian, and trained as a medical doctor, Sun Yat-sen became an increasingly called toward politics as China floundered at the beginning of the 20th century.
+A Christian, and trained as a medical doctor, Sun Yat-sen became increasingly involved in politics as he watched China flounder.
 In all, Sun Yat-sen led ten attempts to overthrow the government, each of which failed.
 However, his tireless efforts to promote revolutionary fervor within China were a catalyst which led to strengthening revolutionary sentiment throughout the country, including that among the officers and troops of the New Army.

 When the Qing dynasty eventually fell, the end came serendipitously, and as a result of a relatively rapid series of events.
 In 1905, when the examination system was abolished as part of the stipulations imposed upon the Chinese after the Boxer Rebellion, a whole segment of society lost their reason for engaging with the government.
 In 1908 the Empress dowager died, leaving a three-year-old Imperial Prince on the throne, meaning China yet again had no effective emperor.
 Additionally, the newly constructed railways had been built using foreign funds and were in the hands of foreign companies.
 Public opinion advocated that these railways should be in Chinese hands.
 The Qing court attempted to nationalize the railways, alienating many small Chinese investors, while Western powers insisted that they would continue to build railways within their spheres of influence regardless of Chinese national policy.
 To many, the railroad management issues were just another example that the Qing dynasty lacked the means to deal with China’s worsening domestic and international situation.

 Revolutionary discontent continued to build.
 In 1911, in the Chinese city of Wuchang, a group of revolutionaries loosely affiliated with Sun Yat-sen were secretly stockpiling ammunitions for a revolt, when one of the bombs exploded.
 Realizing that the police were certain to investigate, they declared war on the Qing state and quickly took control of the city.
-Word of this revolt spread quickly, and many newly trained troops joined the rebels as opposed to fighting for the infant Emperor.
+Word of this revolt rapidly spread, and many newly trained troops joined the rebels.
 Sun Yat-sen read about the rebellion in Denver, Colorado where he had been trying to raise money from overseas Chinese.
 The Qing Dynasty looked to the top military official in the Empire, Yuan Shikai, to suppress the rebellion.
 Instead, he effectively negotiated the end of the Qing dynasty.

 Much to the relief of the revolutionaries, the Qing Dynasty was disposed without China breaking into civil war, and without the Western powers and Japan slicing up the country.
 For his role in overthrowing the dynasty, Sun Yat-sen agreed that Yuan Shikai could become the first president of the new Republic, which was proclaimed on February 12th, 1912.
-While the revolutionaries were united in their desire to dispose the Dynasty, they remained at conflict on how the country should be ruled going forward.
+While the revolutionaries were united in their desire to dispose the Dynasty, they remained conflicted on the best way that the country should move forward.
 Sun Yat-sen and his followers organized a new party, the Guomindang (the Nationalist Party, frequently referred to as the Kuomintang or KMT) which they viewed to be a loyal opposition party designed to compete in electoral politics with the followers of Yuan Shikai.
 Other parties were formed as well, and Assembly elections were held in December 1912.
-Approximately 40 million men were eligible to vote – those who owned property, paid taxes, and had an elementary school education – about 10% of the population.
+Approximately 40 million men were eligible to vote – those who owned property, paid taxes and had an elementary school education – about 10% of the population.
 The Nationalists won approximately 43% of the vote, in an election that succeeded without major incident.
 Sun Yat-sen, head of the railroad development, was pleased with the outcome.

 Yuan Shikai was not.
 He disliked Nationalist criticisms of his policies and felt that their electoral success threatened his efforts to create a strong central government.
 In 1913, Song Jiaoren, the Nationalist campaign manager and a Prime Minister-hopeful, was assassinated, probably on the direction of Yuan Shikai.
 The Nationalist party responded to the murder by calling for Yuan Shikai’s resignation, and soon revolted.
 Yuan Shikai crushed the revolt, and Sun Yat-sen fled to Japan, once again in exile.
 Yuan Shikai supported a strong, modern, industrialized state, but he envisioned that this state would be ruled in dynastic fashion, with himself as Emperor.
 Yuan Shikai eventually died in 1916 of kidney failure, leaving both a power vacuum and no national consensus about how China should move forward politically.
 Yuan’s generals began to vie with each other for regional control and power.
 This began a period of warlordism in China, during which the country was once again fragmented.

 The Century of Humiliation today remains essential to the way that China interacts with the world.
-Both scholars and government officials in China still frequently characterize the international system as one dominated by a West determined where the west using the current international framework to block China’s rise.
-Under this view China needs to be wary of Western intent at all times so that it is never again out-maneuvered and subjugated.
-Others Chinese scholars feel that China’s progress within the Western built international framework has been so overwhelming that, far from being a tool to benefit exclusively the West and its allies, the current international system is reasonably fair, and has very much played to China’s advantages.
-Within this framework, China has returned to a position of significant influence and power.
-Consequently, China should continue to operate within, and to support the current international framework as it has been designed.
-Other Chinese thinkers feel that China should use its growing economic and political status to bend the international system so it reflects more of China’s values.
+Both scholars and government officials in China still frequently characterize the international system as one dominated by a West and determined to block China’s rise.
+Under this view China always needs to be wary of Western intent so that it is never again outmaneuvered and subjugated.
+Other Chinese scholars feel that China’s progress within the Western built international framework has been so overwhelming that, far from being a tool to benefit exclusively the West and its allies, the current international system is reasonably fair and has very much played to China’s advantages.
+Other Chinese thinkers feel that China should now use its growing economic and political status to bend the international system to its advantage, so it reflects more of China’s values.
 Steps in this direction have been taken.
 In 2016, against the wishes of the United States, China launched its the Asian Infrastructure Investment Bank.
 China is also spearheading Belt and Road Initiative which, as conceived, will be the world’s most ambitious infrastructure investment effort.
 If successful, it will also significantly reshape the global balance of power.
 On some occasions, China has also begun to flout international law.
 A prime example is its taking control of and reclaiming land on disputed islands in the South China Sea, despite such actions having been ruled illegal by The International Tribunal for the Law of the Sea.

 The Century of Humiliation is also essential to China as it is a fundamental to its narrative in the development of Chinese nationalism that the Chinese Communist Party has cultivated since it has switched from a command to market economy.
-The Century of Humiliation is the narrative of China’s subjugation which was exorcised by the Communist Party.
-From its earliest formation, the Communists gained the support of the Chinese people by creating an image of themselves as willing to fight the Japanese after they invaded in 1931.
-The Nationalists led by Chiang Kai-shek were often painted as being more focused on defeating the Communists than they were on fighting the Japanese.
-This narrative helps legitimize Communist Party rule when it is no longer communist, as it reminds the Chinese people that it was the Communists who pulled China from its lowest point, restoring the country once again to its natural place of preeminence.
+In Xi Jinping’s promotion of the Chinese Dream, the Chinese Communist Party has positioned itself the party who has exercise the Century of Humiliation as the authority that is re-establishing China as a great nation- if not the greatest nation – in the international world order.
+This narrative helps to legitimize Communist Party rule when it is no longer communist, as it reminds the Chinese people that it was the Communists who pulled China from its lowest point, and is returning the country once again to its natural place of preeminence.
 Moreover, the Century of Humiliation is also a discourse used by the Communist Party to deflect foreign criticism of its policies.
 This discourse in effect argues that the West and Japan have always been full of schemes to harm China, and therefore their arguments and actions today still cannot be trusted.